gautierdag/plancraft/README.md

 ## Docker

 There is a docker image built to incorporate the latest code and its dependencies.
-I build it by running the following command:
+It's built by running the following command:

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 -t gautierdag/plancraft --push .
 ```

 The image is available on [Docker Hub](https://hub.docker.com/r/gautierdag/plancraft).
 Note that, unlike the package, the docker image includes everything in the repo.

-## To Do

-Non-exhaustive list of things to do from highest to lowest priority:

-- [ ] Add minecraft wiki scrape and non-oracle search for pages
-- [ ] Improve planner to bring closer to optimal (the oracle planner does not consider  future crafting steps when moving items -- see paper for more details)
-- [ ] Rerun image models with better bounding box model
-  - [ ] Track bounding box accuracy
-- [ ] Implement a version of the image environment entirely on cuda/pytorch rather than cpu

 ## PRs Welcomed